 While the URXDA and UxRXIF flag bits indicate the status of the UxRXREG register, the RIDLE bit (UxSTA<4>) shows the status of the UxRSR register.
-The RIDLE status bit is a read-only bit, and is set when the receiver is Idle (i.e., the UxRSR register is empty).
-No interrupt logic is tied to this bit, so the user application needs to poll this bit in order to determine if the UxRSR register is Idle.
+The RIDLE status bit is a read-only bit, which is set when the receiver is in Idle mode (that is, the UxRSR register is empty).
+No interrupt logic is tied to this bit, because the user application must poll this bit to determine whether the UxRSR is Idle.

-The URXDA bit (UxSTA<0>) is a read-only bit, which indicates whether the receive buffer has data or is empty.
+The URXDA bit (UxSTA<0>) indicates whether the receive buffer has data or is empty.
 This bit is set as long as there is at least one character to be read from the receive buffer.
+URXDA is a read-only bit.